Preamble Foundation of the Commonwealth of Dracul

 (1) The legislative power is vested in the National Parliament.

 (2) The National Parliament consists of 8 members.
 Members of the National Parliament are residents publicly elected by the People.
 Each region elects among its residents in proportion to its share of citizens eligible to vote.
-Their office ends after a five-year term or when they lose their electoral rights.
+Their office ends after a four-year term or when they lose their electoral rights.

 (3) Everyone eligible to vote has recourse to the Supreme Court for scrutiny of the elections.